Marcin13/posts/How-to-install-mariadb-+-phpmyadmin-with-docker---compose.md

 author: "Marcin M"
 title: "How to Install Mariadb + Phpmyadmin With Docker-Compose"
 date: 2023-03-24T10:29:39Z
-description: "The text explains how to use MariaDB and phpMyAdmin for web application management with Docker."
+description: "The text explains how to use MariaDB and phpMyAdmin for web application management with Docker-Compose."
-aliases: []
+aliases: ["Docker", "Docker-Compose"]
 draft: true
-categories: []
+categories: ["Docker"]
-tags: []
+tags: ["Docker"]
 ShowToc: true
 TocOpen: false
 searchHidden: false